 But enough of these effusive ejaculations.
 You were promised a nerd’s guide by the title, and a nerd’s guide you shall have.
 Here, in a handy little nutshell that I’ve already opened for you so you don’t need to find the nutcrackers, is the new Honda Civic Type R:

-Honda know a thing or two about bolting a screamer together, and this 2.0-litre turbo VTEC example represents the culmination of years of surprising valvetrains and revving to the sky.
+Honda knows a thing or two about bolting a screamer together, and this 2.0-litre turbo VTEC example represents the culmination of years of surprising valvetrains and revving to the sky.
 It’s also, as previously highlighted, the focal point of much ire for the diehard VTEC fanatics who get really competitive about revs and don’t want to concede a single solitary rpm.

 These naysayers lack vision.
 It’s not just the fact that everyone’s going turbo these days by emissions-led necessity (even Ferrari and Porsche are getting in on this game) that’s informed Honda’s decision.
 It actually all stemmed from the Type R development team’s awareness of how well various Japanese aftermarket tuners were getting on with turbocharging the FN2 Civic.
 They rolled the dice on the new turbo and the gamble’s paid off.
 A few noses out of joint pale in comparison to the engine’s astonishing power.

-Seriously, it’s weirdly good – a turbo motor that’s eager to rev out stratospherically, with sufficient torque to fill in the gaps; Honda claim a top speed of 167mph (in a Civic, for crying out loud!) and a 0-62mph time of 5.7s.
+Seriously, it’s weirdly good – a turbo motor that’s eager to rev out stratospherically, with sufficient torque to fill in the gaps; Honda claims a top speed of 167mph (in a Civic, for crying out loud!) and a 0-62mph time of 5.7s.
 On the launch, a certain British magazine brought some timing gear along and actually figured it at 5.3s.
 Snakes alive.

 It’s got comfortably north of 300bhp, and all the torque comes in at just 2500rpm.
 That’s the kind of physics that would make Faraday weep.